 Use drillthrough in Power BI Desktop

-With drillthrough in Power BI Desktop, you can create a page in your report that focuses on a specific entity - such as a supplier, or customer, or manufacturer.
-With that focused report page, users can right-click on a data point in other report pages, and drillthrough to the focused page to get details that are filtered to that context.
+With drillthrough in Power BI Desktop, you can create a page in your report that focuses on a specific entity - such as a supplier, customer, or manufacturer.
+With that focused report page, users can right-click on a data point in other report pages and drillthrough to the focused page to get details that are filtered to that context.

 For example, if you're interested in providing drillthrough for manufacturers, you might create a drillthrough page with visuals that show total sales, total units shipped, sales by category, sales by region, and so on.
-That way, when you drillthrough to that page, the visuals will be specific to the manufacturer you clicked on and selected to drillthrough about.
+That way, when you drillthrough to that page, the visuals will be specific to the manufacturer you selected.

 When you add a field to the Drillthrough filters well, Power BI Desktop automatically creates a back button visual.
 That visual becomes a button in published reports, and lets users who are consuming your report in the Power BI service easily get back to the report page from which they came (the page from which they selected to drillthrough).

-Since the back button is an image, you can replace the image of that visual with any image you want, and it will still operate properly as the button to get report consumers back to their original page.
+Because the back button is an image, you can replace the image of that visual with any image you want, and it will still operate as a back button so report consumers can go back to their original page.

-And that's all there is to using drillthrough in your reports.
+And, that's all there is to using drillthrough in your reports.
 It's a great way to get an expanded view on the entity information you select for your drillthrough filter.